clvrmktg/xps/content/accessibility-statement/_index.md

 +++
-date = '2025-01-27T10:11:24-05:00'
+date = '2025-05-30T08:32:54-04:00'
 draft = false
-title = 'Accessibility Statement'
+title = 'Accessibility Statement' description = ''

 [params]
   hasTwic = false
-  hasObscure = true

 +++

+**Effective Date:** [Insert Date]

-Hey, I’m Joseph.
-I’m committed to making my website accessible to everyone, including people with disabilities.
-My goal is to create a space that’s welcoming, easy to use, and enjoyable for all visitors, regardless of their abilities or the technology they use.
+XPS Logistics is committed to providing a website that is accessible to all users, including those with disabilities.
+We aim to ensure that our content is easy to navigate and interact with, regardless of technology or ability.

-## My Accessibility Efforts

-I’ve taken steps to ensure that my site follows the **Web Content Accessibility Guidelines (WCAG) 2.1 AA**—a widely recognized standard for web accessibility.
-Here are some of the things I’ve done to make this site more accessible:
-- Made sure the site works with a keyboard, so you don’t need a mouse to navigate.
-- Added alternative text to images, so they’re accessible to screen readers.
-- Designed the site to adapt well on different devices and assistive technologies.

-## How You Can Help

-While I’ve done my best, I know there’s always room for improvement.
-If you find anything on my site that’s hard to use or not accessible, I’d love to hear from you.
-Your feedback will help me make this space better for everyone.

-## Get in Touch
+## Our Commitment

+We strive to follow best practices and industry standards for accessibility, including guidelines such as the Web Content Accessibility Guidelines (WCAG) 2.1.
+Our efforts include:
+- Clear, structured content with consistent navigation
+- Alternative text for images where appropriate
+- Keyboard navigability for interactive elements
+- Sufficient contrast and readable fonts

+## Ongoing Improvements

+We recognize that accessibility is an ongoing effort.
+While we continuously work to enhance the usability of our site, some areas may not yet fully comply with all accessibility standards.
+We welcome your feedback to help us identify and address any issues.

+## Contact Us

-If you encounter any accessibility issues or have suggestions, please let me know.
-You can reach me here:
+If you encounter any difficulty accessing content on this website or have suggestions for improvement, please [visit our Contact Page](/contact) to let us know.
+We’ll do our best to assist you.
-- Email: {{<email local="hello" domain="josephpinder.com">}}

-I’ll do my best to address any issues and respond to your message within [insert your response timeframe, e.g., 3 business days].

-## Always Improving

-I’m committed to ongoing learning and improvement.
-As I continue to update my site, I’ll prioritize accessibility and work toward making everything as user-friendly as possible.
-Thanks for being here!
-This statement was last updated on {{<date>}}.